 Row Covers

-Because the mesh used for row covers is very fine, there's no real possibility of animals becoming entangled in it if it's pulled taught
+Because the mesh used for row cover netting is very fine, there's no real possibility of animals becoming entangled in it if it's pulled taught

 Chicken Wire